nushell/nushell.github.io/commands/README.md

 # Command Reference

-Nushell provides commands for a variety of use cases.
-You can find the included categories in the sidebar.
+If you're new to Nushell, [the quick tour](/book/quick_tour.md) can show you the most important commands.
+You don't need to know them all!

-To see all commands in Nushell, run [`help commands`](/commands/docs/help.md).
+To see all commands from inside Nushell, run [`help commands`](/commands/docs/help.md).

 <script>
   import pages from '@temp/pages'